 No download is needed to start playing online Boggle game.
-No email address or personal information is asked to sign up for a player account.
+No email address or personal information is asked to sign up for a player account — only a PIN code.
 Playing as guest is allowed with full access to all features except the saving of preferred settings and Elo rating.
 No third-party plugins are required thus loading is fast even with mobile devices.
-But due to hosting constraints, the number of active players within 3 minutes is limited to 300 only.

 There are several settings that can be configured to suit different skill levels.
 Players can choose their preferred board size, time limit, word length, scoring method, dictionary size, etc. The default Dictionary is American (US) with option to include other English dialects such as British (GB), Canadian (CA) and/or Australian (AU) based on the word lists compiled by SCOWL (And Friends).

 Dice of the 4x4 board can be configured based on the "original" Boggle version of 1972 or on the "modern" letter distribution that is optimized to yield the most number of possible words.
 With the old setup, words are harder to discover — the one loved by the experts.
 Dice matrices in the 5x5 and 6x6 boards always follow the optimized versions.
 A random combination is generated in every new round of play.